balansrikant/hl-scraper/readme.md

 ### Deployment
 1. Create image with dockerfile
-2. Use production_environment.yml for installing ependencies
+2. Use production_environment.yml for installing dependencies